 The Congressional App Challenge (CAC) is an annual nationwide coding competition for middle and high school students in the 11th Congressional District of Texas designed to encourage student participation in computer science and coding.

 The App Challenge is designed to promote innovation and engagement in computer science.
 Students will compete against their peers by creating an application (aka app) for desktop/PC, web, tablet, mobile, raspberry Pi or other devices.
-Any programming language, such as C, C++, Java, JavaScript, Python, Ruby, or "block code" will be accepted.
+There are no limits to what can be created.
+Students can code their app in any language, for any platform, and use any tools.

 The winner from the 11th Congressional District, chosen by a panel of expert judges, will be featured on the House of Representatives website, House.gov, as well as on CongressionalAppChallenge.us.
 The winning app will also be displayed in the U.S. Capitol among other winners from across the country.
 Additional sponsor prizes to be announced.